 Are there surviving relatives?
 State laws generally provide that surviving relatives are not personally responsible for a dead person's debts.
 Even spousal obligations to pay for community debts may be limited by state laws.
 The Fair Debt Collection Practices Act prohibits collectors from using abusive or deceptive tactics to pressure surviving relatives into paying a dead person's debts.

 Estate laws are complicated, and the specific facts of your case will determine whether suing a dead person's estate is the best course of action.
-You can look up an estate lawyer near you to discuss the details of your case.
+You can look up an estate or injury lawyer near you to discuss the details of your case.

 - Law Questions on Wills and Estate Law (FindLaw Answers)